 Worcester State & Tatnuck Park Partnership a Win for Students and Seniors

-When Ellyn Schmalzer participated in occupational therapy projects at Tatnuck Park at Worcester while a student at Worcester State University over a decade ago, she never imagined today she’d be teaching those same projects as a full-time assistant professor.
+When Ellyn Schmalzer participated in occupational therapy projects at Benchmark at Tatnuck Park while a student at Worcester State University over a decade ago, she never imagined today she’d be teaching those same projects as a full-time assistant professor.

 This summer, Worcester State and Tatnuck Park, a Benchmark assisted living and Mind & Memory Care community, resumed its 12-year-long partnership, now under Schmalzer’s direction, after putting it on hold for two and a half years due to COVID.